Sialitech/label-siali/docs/source/guide/setup_project.md

 <div class="opensource-only">

-## Where Label Studio stores your project data and configurations
+## Where Siali Label stores your project data and configurations

-All labeling activities in Label Studio occur in the context of a project.
+All labeling activities in Siali Label occur in the context of a project.

-Starting in version 1.0.0, Label Studio stores your project data and configurations in a SQLite database.
+Starting in version 1.0.0, Siali Label stores your project data and configurations in a SQLite database.
 You can choose to use PostgreSQL instead.
 See [Set up database storage](storedata.html).

-In versions of Label Studio earlier than 1.0.0, when you start Label Studio for the first time, it launches from a project directory that Label Studio creates, called `./my_project` by default.
+In versions of Siali Label earlier than 1.0.0, when you start Siali Label for the first time, it launches from a project directory that Siali Label creates, called `./my_project` by default.

 `label-studio start ./my_project --init`